x0rmen0t/Spylegram/README.md

 ## Features
 - **Channel Scraping**: Retrieve messages, photos, and documents from Telegram hacktivist channels.

-- **Data Organization**: Automatically organize and save scraped data into sqlite database for easy analysis and reference.
+- **Data Organization**: Automatically organize and save scraped data into SQLite database for easy analysis and reference.

 - **Real-time Updates**: Keep up to date with the latest content by periodically scraping channels and groups of interest.

 - **Customizable Scraping**: Configure the script to scrape specific channels or groups, target particular message types, and set scraping intervals.

 # How To Use

+## Set up Telegram API Access
 Before working with Telegram’s API, you need to **get your own API ID and hash**.
-To get API ID and hash follow the steps below:
+To get the API ID and hash, follow the steps below:

 - [Login](https://my.telegram.org/auth) to your Telegram account with the phone number of the developer account to use.
-- Click under API Development tools.
+- Click under API Development tools and a "Create new application" window will appear.
-- A Create new application window will appear.
-Fill in your application details.
-There is no need to enter any URL, and only the first two fields (App title and Short name) can currently be changed later.
+- Fill in your application details, including: app title (can be updated later), short name (can be updated later), platform, URL (optional), and description.
 - Click on Create application at the end.
-Remember that your API hash is secret and Telegram won’t let you revoke it.
+- **Remember**: the API hash is secret, and Telegram won’t let you revoke it.
 Don’t post it anywhere!

+## Set up Spylegram

-After successfully obtaining API ID and hash:
+After successfully obtaining the Telegram API ID and hash:

 - Clone the repository to your local machine.
-- Install the necessary dependencies.
+- Install the requirements: `python3 -m pip install -r requirements.txt`
-- Configure the <.env file> of your script with your Telegram API credentials ( API ID, hash, token, and your phone number).
+- Configure the `.env` file with your Telegram API credentials ( API ID, hash, token, and your phone number).
 - The `.env` file keys are: `API_ID`, `API_HASH`, `PHONE`, `SESSION_NAME`
 - Customize scraping settings to target the channels and groups you're interested in by updating <telegrram_channels.yaml>.
 - Run the `create_session.py` standalone script to obtain the .session file.